silverbulletmd/silverbullet/website/Deployments/Caddy.md

-The most straightforward way to add TLS on top of SilverBulet is to use [Caddy](https://caddyserver.com/).
+The most straightforward way to add TLS on top of SilverBullet is to use [Caddy](https://caddyserver.com/).
 Caddy can automatically provision an SSL certificate for you.

 When you’re deploying on a public server accessible to the Internet, you can do this as follows: